Tyrrrz/Contextual/Readme.md

 #### Using contexts for logging

-Similarly, contexts can also be used for a logging abstraction that does not require explicitly passing `ILogger` around:
+Similarly, contexts can also be used for a logging mechanism that does not require explicitly passing `ILogger` around:

 ```csharp
 class LogContext : Context